> The Watersons > Songs > Stormy Winds

 The Yetties sang The Shepherds' Song in 1974 on the Argo album The World of the Countryside.

-John Goodluck sang Stormy Weathers on his 1976 Sweet Folk & Country album of traditional songs of Suffolk, Speed the Plough.
+John Goodluck sang Stormy Weathers on his 1976 Sweet Folk and Country album of traditional songs of Suffolk, Speed the Plough.

 The Watersons sang Stormy Winds in 1981 on their album Green Fields.
 This track was reissued in 2003 on The Definitive Collection.
 A live version from a Christmas radio programme recorded in December 1980 at Crathorne Hall, Crathorne, North Yorkshire, was published in 2005 on the CD A Yorkshire Christmas.
 Another live performance by the Watersons (then with Rachel Waterson too) from the Bracknell Folk Festival in July 1987 was published in 2004 on the Watersons' 4CD anthology Mighty River of Song.
 A.L.
-Lloyd commented in the original album's sleeve notes:
+Lloyd noted on the original album:

 Shepherds have had an up-and-down time throughout the ages.
 Once, when wool was England's main export they were privileged in the village community.
 Everyone looked up to them for advice and judgement.
 Later, when agriculture was the big thing, the shepherds sank in prestige (and in wages too!) and in some parts they were reckoned one stage up from tramps.
 Their songs are proud, tough, and this one's a good example, set to a stately variant of a melody that has carried scores of texts from the carol of Lazarus to (its bluntest form) The Star of the County Down.
 The composer Balfour Gardiner heard it from an old man approaching eighty, Benjamin Arnold, of Eaton, near Winchester.
 Only the tune attracted the composer, but later the words were recovered from the stationmaster at Cliddesden, near Basingstoke.